g6zhu/cse15l-lab-reports/lab-report-2-week-4.md

 - The default return will be -1 by java
 - However, -1 is not a valid index
 - To fix this problem, we can simply continue the process so to keep the entire program running
+- This bug was the reason that our ```toReturn``` does not return the value we want
+- Thus, causing the indexOutOfBoundException